by Jason Duke - Owner/Artisan

 Fasting can be faith-based or religiously observed, for instance, prayer and reflection during Ramadan.
 A medical practitioner may inform a patient to fast in preparation for medical tests or surgery.

-Fasting can also be the unhealthy behavior of doing diets for weight loss and restriction of food for fat reduction in sports.
+Fasting can also be the unhealthy behavior of doing diets for weight loss, abstaining from the necessity of food, and restriction of food for fat reduction.
 Fasting is quackery when used for the treatment and management of diseases and conditions.

 Faith-based and Religious Fasting of Food Feeds the Soul